Globaldots/slack-password-vault/README.md

 # The slack /otp command
 The /otp command can be used to store and retrieve shared one-time-passwords via slack.

-The command executes a AWS Lambda, and uses either AWS SSM or AWS SecretsManager to store the OTP seeds.
+The command executes a AWS python Lambda, and uses either AWS SSM or AWS SecretsManager to store the OTP seeds.
 SSM costs less, but it is up to you to decide.

 ## Installation
 If you use venv, now is the time to activate it.
 Install dependencies for your entire python environment or to your venv by running